Mt. Bachelor overall

 Mt.
 Bachelor is the largest ski resort in Oregon and is located in the central part of the state near the town of Bend.
+This review is based on one visit having decent conditions.

 |Annual Snowfall||472 Claimed / 462 Actual: Rank 8|